nxs4246/google-homepage/README.md

-This is a simple project that I created using HTML/CSS where I attempt to replicate the Google Homepage (www.google.com/) website.
+This is a simple project that I created using HTML/CSS in which I attempt to replicate the Google Homepage (www.google.com/) website.